the wonderful world of food

 - potato salad

-- marinated eggplant and whole milk mozzarella sandwiches
+- marinated eggplant sandwiches

 - haraira (a middle eastern soup)